 - 4 semesters & 1 Stage

-It is mandatory to attend an information session in order to be considered a serious candidate for the program.
+Attending an information session is mandatory to be considered a serious candidate for the program.

 Program Delivery - Hybrid learning